-Within 10 business days following the conclusion of COC's investigation, COC will provide the complainant and those alleged to have violated the rule with findings and either a proposed corrective action plan or an explanation of why corrective action is not warranted.
-COC will keep a record of all complaints, investigations, notices, and corrective actions.
+Within 10 business days following the conclusion of the PHA's investigation, the PHA will provide the complainant and those alleged to have violated the rule with findings and either a proposed corrective action plan or an explanation of why corrective action is not warranted.

+The PHA will keep a record of all complaints, investigations, notices, and corrective actions.
 (See Chapter 16.)